Alignak-monitoring/alignak-doc/source/05_extending_alignak/installing_checks.rst

 For checking an host and its most common services through NRPE, `install this package <https://github.com/Alignak-monitoring-contrib/alignak-checks-nrpe>`_.

-Hosts inherit from a check command that gets the host NRPE daemon version, this to confirm that the host is alive and that SNMP connection is ok.
+Hosts inherit from a check command that gets the host NRPE daemon version, this to confirm that the host is alive and that NRPE connection is ok.

 Short story::